UoB-COMSM0110/2024-group-19/README.md

 # Conclusion
 When we started the project, our team was extremely excited to create a new game that we could call our own.
 We wanted it to be fun, to look cool and for us to be proud of our production.
-Through our continuous hard work and commitment towards this project, we found that we have accomplished just that.
+Through our continuous hard work and commitment towards this project, we found that we have accomplished that.
 This game has brought many challenges that we had to overcome, even starting from the basic of deciding how to format the game and to explore the different features processing was difficult.
 Furthermore, the challenges we found ourselves facing as we wanted to further improve the game, not only made us realise how important communication and independent learning was, but we also realised that working together as an agile team helped us bounce ideas and process information better.
 Looking back, whilst the main idea of the game still resides, we realised that game development is an ongoing process, and we need to remain flexible and open to new ideas.

 With the final product in hand, it might be easy to say that the entire process was smooth sailing, however key challenges the team faced was the need to refactor the game halfway through production.
 We found our code to be messy and the classes were unorganised.
 Aiming to allow the game to be as robust as possible, we decided to refactor the game over the Easter break.
 Majority of the production was held over those 3 weeks.
 Furthermore, whilst there were technical challenges that we faced during the game production.
 One of the challenges that blind sighted us was the design aspect.
 The team did not realise how big of an impact design has on a game, from making it look like an amateur production to something of better quality.
 Whilst our usability difference might not have been significant.
 We found that having a consistent look by using similar backgrounds, fonts, colour schemes, all made the game clearer and more professional.
 In future endeavours, we hope to have the time and ability to explore different ways to implement new enemies, each having their own skill to kill, and finding creative ways for the User to power up.
 Furthermore, in the future, the team feels that we could implement some scientifically informed user experience design to further improve the usability of the game, allowing for it to be second nature and easy to use.